 - 1. Form a team of three, not two.
 There is a Japanese proverb, Together, three people are as wise as Monju.
 There is nothing to lose, and a third person makes it easier to study and prepare for the Japan Bowl.
 That third person can also make a difference during the competition itself, since there are no penalties for a wrong answer.
 That third person just might know the answer! - 2.
 Be sure you understand exactly what is covered under each category, and then learn those topics.
 The chart of non-language topics in the study guide is very thorough.
 For example, "visual arts" includes not just art and painting, but also classical film, pottery, and even Japanese landscape architecture.
 The tea ceremony is considered a "performing art."
 Literary arts includes children's stories.
 Physical geography includes questions about the environment and agriculture, and so on. - 3.
 Learn all of the Kanji, aisatsu phrases, idiomatic expressions, and onomatopoeia that are listed in the Study Guide.
 Know them cold.
 You can be certain that many of the words and phrases on the language lists will be included in the questions.
 To prepare, download the Study Guide from the Japan Bowl website as a WORD document, and format and export and use it as you wish.
-In addition, use the Quizlets2 that the Japan-America Society of Washington DC(JASWDC) prepares each year; they can be accessed from the Japan Bowl website.
-There is also a set of 40 "Kanji-kun" stamps that can be downloaded on the LINE App and used as a fun way to learn Japanese onomatopoeia and converse with your friends. - 4.
-The Japan Bowl is not trivia or random facts.
-We want students to have a "basic knowledge" of Japan and to know the most important things about the country whose language they are studying.
-Questions differ in difficulty, but overall the questions ask some of the most common, basic facts about Japan and Japanese language.
+In addition, use the Quizlets that the Japan-America Society of Washington DC(JASWDC) prepares each year; they can be accessed from the Japan Bowl website.
+There is also a set of 40 "Kanji-kun" stamps that can be downloaded on the LINE App and used as a fun way to learn Japanese onomatopoeia and converse with your friends.